-- It is not necessary to restrict a child's diet to clear liquids or the BRAT diet (bananas, rice, applesauce, toast).
-Neither contains enough nutrients and giving only clear liquids for several days can actually prolong diarrhea (called "starvation stools").
+- The unnecessary restriction of a child's diet to clear liquids or the BRAT diet (bananas, rice, applesauce, toast) results in inadequate intake of nutrients (calories and/or protein).
+Giving only clear liquids for several days can actually prolong diarrhea (called "starvation stools").

 - Apple, pear, and cherry juice, and other beverages with high sugar content should be avoided.
-Sports drinks (eg, Gatorade®) should also be avoided since they have too much sugar and have inappropriate electrolyte levels.
-When clear liquids are recommended, the best choices are the commercially prepared oral rehydration solutions for rehydration (eg, Pedialyte®).
+Sports drinks (sample brand name Gatorade) should also be avoided because they have too much sugar and have inappropriate electrolyte levels for the patient with diarrhea.
+When clear liquids are recommended, the best choices are the commercially prepared oral rehydration solutions for rehydration (sample brand name Pedialyte).

 Monitoring for dehydration — Mild dehydration is common in children with diarrhea.
 Signs and symptoms of mild dehydration include a slightly dry mouth, increased thirst, and slightly decreased urine output (one wet diaper or void in six hours).
-Parents should monitor for signs of moderate to severe dehydration.
-Common findings with moderate or severe dehydration include markedly decreased urination (less than one wet diaper or void in six hours), lack of tears when crying, dry mouth, and sunken eyes (table 1).
+Common features of moderate or severe dehydration include markedly decreased urination (less than one wet diaper or void in six hours), lack of tears when crying, dry mouth, and sunken eyes (table 1).

 Oral rehydration therapy — Oral rehydration therapy (ORT) was developed as a safer, less expensive, and easier alternative to intravenous fluids.
-Oral rehydration solution (ORS) is a liquid solution that contains glucose (a sugar) and electrolytes (sodium, potassium, chloride) that are lost in children with vomiting and diarrhea.
-Various forms of rehydration solution are available.
+Oral rehydration solution (ORS) contains glucose (a sugar) and electrolytes (sodium, potassium, chloride) that are lost in children with vomiting and diarrhea.
+Various rehydration solutions are available.
 Parents should check with a healthcare provider to determine which solution is preferred.
 A child who is moderately or severely dehydrated needs to be evaluated by a healthcare provider.
-A parent may offer ORS, but such children are often too ill and require professional evaluation and treatment.
+If a child refuses to accept ORS because of vomiting and/or becomes moderately to severely dehydrated, as indicated by decreased urination (>6 hours since passing most recent urine), lethargy, or other features, the child requires professional evaluation and treatment.